gentinuhiu/Smart-Farm/README.md

 - **Actionable Guidance**: Receive personalized recommendations and best practices tailored to your farm's unique needs.
 Our platform empowers you with actionable insights to prevent plant loss and optimize productivity.

 ## How to Use

-Simply sign up for an account and start exploring the features tailored to meet your farm management needs.
-Our intuitive interface ensures a seamless user experience, enabling you to make informed decisions and take proactive measures to enhance your farm's performance.

 <h2>Submission Details</h2>